Finding out you may need spinal surgery can be daunting, but getting an expert second opinion can put your mind at ease.

 If a physician tells you that you need spinal surgery, it's important to consider getting a second opinion from an experienced spine surgeon before you agree to a course of treatment.
 This is especially true if you feel unsure about your treatment options.

-Penn Neurosurgeon Stephen Dante, MD, strongly encourages his patients to seek second opinions and he also welcomes second opinions.
-They’re essential he says, because patients should make informed decisions and feel confident in what they choose.
-Not only that, but they should feel confident in their physician’s experience and reputation, too.
+Penn Neurosurgeon Dmitriy Petrov, MD, strongly encourages his patients to seek second opinions and he also welcomes second opinions.
+They're essential he says, because patients should make informed decisions and feel confident in what they choose.
+Not only that, but they should feel confident in their physician's experience and reputation, too.

-Before seeking a second opinion, Dr. Dante recommends researching hospitals as well as surgeons who not only perform spinal surgery routinely, but with whom you feel comfortable.
+Before seeking a second opinion, Dr. Petrov recommends researching hospitals as well as surgeons who not only perform spinal surgery routinely, but with whom you feel comfortable.

-Board certified in neurological surgery since 1995, Dr. Dante is a leading expert in the field of spinal surgery.
+Dr. Petrov is a leading expert in the field of spinal surgery.
 He values comforting patients who come to him with undiagnosed spinal issues, as well as those seeking a second opinion from a trusted expert.

-Patients typically end up in Dr. Dante’s office with similar sets of symptoms:
+Patients typically end up in Dr. Petrov's office with similar sets of symptoms:

 - Chronic back or neck pain